MaSe69/mase/index.md

 Einige meiner ersten Ergebnisse als Datenanalyst gibt es hier [HEXACO Antworten Analyse](HEXACO_Analyse_DE)

-## Advanced Topics On Personality

-After having made use of personality tests like HEXACO, questions remain.
-- Is there more to be known about personality?
-- How can I use my knowledge about my personality for a happier life?
-- Can I change my personality?
+---

+# PAC-ISH-Model

-After having spent quite some time on this topic, see [References](references), here are my answers:
+After having spent quite some time on personality and other topics of psychology, see [References](references), I found that it is worth experimenting with an own model.

-- HEXACO is just a taster to motivate deep dives into personality.
-- Knowledge on personality in general and the specific own personality can increase happiness, success, ... .
-- There are in fact tools to make personality changes in the long run.

-### A starting hypothesis: "PAC-Model"

 Everybody might have an understanding of what 'personality' is, but it is difficult to find a precise definition.
-In particular, there seems to be some overlap with other terms.

-This led me think about a definition of 'personality' as a layer.
-A layer separates two other layers, often a lower (south-bound) layer from an upper (northbound) layer.

-On the southbound side, I would see anything that has to do with the body, the brain, the neurological framework - 'Neuro' in short.
-On the northbound side, I would see attitudes, goals and capabilities.
+Once I started with such a definition, I quickly ended up with a model for the connection between body and behavior.

+## PAC-ISH-Model - Components

+In my world, it is common to break complex things down into components.
+Then, you describe these components and their interfaces.
+Some of these components are depicted below.

 <center>
 {% include images/image.html imagePath = "../assets/images/img_content/NPAC_Model.png" thisWidth ="400px"%}
-PAC-Model. <br>
-A simple definition of personality as a layer underneath attitudes and capabilities.
+PAC-Model: Personality, Attitudes and Capabilities as the fundamental components.<br>
 </center><br>

-The interesting questions then become:
-- What is an attitude and not a personality trait?
-- Which specific personality traits and their values make specific attitudes more likely?
-- Can a change in attitude change the personality?

-Continue reading here on [the PAC Model](pac_model)
+On the southbound side, I would see anything that has to do with the body, the brain, the neurological framework - 'Neuro' in short.
+On the northbound side, I would see attitudes, goals and capabilities.
+I keep it short, because you might not be interested in the model, but what you get out of it.
+You can find here details on [the PAC Model](pac_model)

-### Individual, Social, Hierarchical (ISH) - classification
+### Individual, Social, Hierarchical (ISH) - Structure

-I suggest to classify personality traits as either
+Each component has an internal structure

 - Individual
 - Social
 - Hierarchical

-Some social attitudes are deeply rooted and not just an attitude.
-Hence, they should go to 'personality'.
-They are already partly covered in existing personality descriptions.
-The 'H' in HEXACO stems from "reciprocal altruism (i.e. a tendency to cooperate with others in general)" [K. Lee and M.C.
-Ashton] and shows a fine-tuning of the social traits.

-It might be new to suggest an extra category for 'hierarchy', but I would see hierarchical traits to be sufficiently different from social traits.
-People especially spend a lot of time re-assuring their places in hierarchies.
-Many attitudes seem to be rooted in the desire to climbing up the social ladder.
-If attitudes are rooted in personality, the hierarchy should have its dedicated place in personality as well.
-There seem to be sufficient differences in 'hierarchical traits'.

-The interesting questions then become:
-- How to cover hierarchical traits comprehensively?
-- How independent are the I, S and H traits statistically?
-- For instance: Have impatient individuals a stronger urge to climb up the social ladder?

-Continue reading here on [the ISH Classification](ish_classification)
+Continue reading here on [the ISH Structure](ish_structure)

-### Personality and Westernization

-Prof. J. Henrich, see [References](references), makes interesting points indicating that personality itself is a feature, which only occurs after a certain 'Westernization'.

-- Personality is rather a self-fulfilling prophecy based on the desire of consistency.
-- This desire of consistency itself is based on analytical thinking which breaks down a thing into its component, i.e. a person into personality traits.
-- In kin-based societies, the social role of a person and pragmatism dominate behavior making personality or attitudes much less important.

-I have long time suspected that the interest in personality tests is at least partly due to desire for personal or career advancements.
-In the context of 'westernization' this makes absolutely sense.
-Prospects of getting a good job might depend on own westernization.
-Hence, the true question of an applicant towards a personality test might not be 'Am I a this or that kind of person?' but rather 'Am I westernized enough for the next job interview?'.
+### Descriptions using the PAC-ISH-Model

+Sorry to bother you with a model, but once you got one, you can address the more practical questions such as:

+- How can you find out more about yourself?
+- How can you describe or cluster other people?
+- How can you compare yourself to others?
+- How can you pick others, e.g. to form a successful team?

-Continue reading here on [personality and westernization](westernization)
+Continue reading here on [description](description)

-### Changing Personality

-Allegedly a lot of the personality is inherited.
-Maybe.
-Undoubtedly, with increasing age it is becoming more difficult to change personality.

-Pre-ceding questions are:
-- Is it desirable at all to change one's personality?
-- Are there better or worse personalities?
-- Can a change in personality be measured?
+### Change using the PAC-ISH-Model

-Let's assume 'yes' as answer to the above questions.
+Let's assume that you want to change yourself.
-Which are the means to change personality?
+Which are tools for such change?

 At least the following 'tools' came to my attention:
+- Music
 - Habits
+- Body Language
 - Symbols
-- Music

-Continue reading here on [changing personality](changing_personality)
+Continue reading here on [change](change)

 ---

-# Deep Dives In 'Flexible Groups'
+## Other Topics Of My Interest

 'Flexible Groups' are essentially 'teams'.
 The word 'teams' however got overloaded.
 - [Flexible Groups](flexible_groups)

-## Other Topics Of My Interest

 This is my private web site - and my interest is certainly not limited to some areas of psychology.